raphandleonel/torconnect/_posts/step-by-step-guide-to-access-dark-web.md

 ### 4. **Explore Top Darknet Markets**
 If you're interested in marketplaces, start by learning about the **top darknet markets**.
 These platforms are hubs for various services and goods, and understanding their features is key to navigating them safely.

 We’ve compiled a detailed guide to help you explore the [Top Darknet Markets](/posts/top-darknet-markets).
-Discover the most trusted platforms like Crown Market, Hades Market, and more, complete with their unique features and security measures.
+Discover the most trusted platforms like Anubis Market, and more, complete with their unique features and security measures.

 ---